(gawk.info.gz) Gory Details

 `\\\\' is seen as `\\' and produces `\' instead of `\\'.

-Starting with version 3.1.4, `gawk' follows the POSIX rules when
+Starting with version 3.1.4, `gawk' followed the POSIX rules when

 `--posix' is specified ( Options).
-Otherwise, it continues to
+Otherwise, it continued to

 level, whenever `gawk' sees a `\', if the following character is a